 * * *

 If you’d like a detailed write-up focusing on you and your music; please visit our contact page.
-All booked reviews & interviews are published and shared within around three days.
+All booked reviews & interviews are published and shared within around five days.
 Visit our reviews or interviews tabs to see what it’s all about.